-- 15. We will scope an external review of our governance framework (including governance elements of complaints handling/oversight), ensuring our governance is up to date and fit for the future, taking account of best practice and the requirements of any reform implementation, with a view to obtaining recommendations for the short, medium, and long-term.
+- 14. We will scope an external review of our governance framework (including governance elements of complaints handling/oversight), ensuring our governance is up to date and fit for the future, taking account of best practice and the requirements of any reform implementation, with a view to obtaining recommendations for the short, medium, and long-term.
 We will explore further independent non-exec appointments to committees to support the development of diverse talent to support public Boards in Scotland.
+[D, Iv] - 15.
+We will continue to improve our HR work including reviewing the progress we have made on improving diversity through our revised recruitment processes, starting to make use of data analytics in HR, implementing any changes from a review of our appraisal system, and updating our approach to succession planning.
 [D, Iv] - 16.
-We will continue to improve our HR work including reviewing the progress we have made on improving diversity through our revised recruitment processes, starting to make use of data analytics in HR, implementing any changes from a review of our appraisal system, and updating our approach to succession planning.
-[D, Iv] - 17.
 We will develop our use of technology to deliver our role.
 This will include scoping a review of our IT support contract, and considering a tender process (this may be delayed to accommodate reform work).
 We will also undertake a five-year review of personal hardware needs (laptops etc) and plan a replacement cycle.
+[D, Iv] - 17.
+We will scope a review of internal Audit contract and consider a tender process (this may be delayed to accommodate reform work).
 [D, Iv] - 18.
-We will scope a review of internal Audit contract and consider a tender process (this may be delayed to accommodate reform work).
-[D, Iv] - 19.
 We will finalise our data action plan and begin implementation.
 This work will include ensuring we are aware of relevant developments in the legal, regulatory and complaints sectors.
-[D, Iv, P, If] - 20.
+[D, Iv, P, If] - 19.
 We will start work to look at how our carbon footprint can be accurately calculated, and we will consider how our e-footprint for carbon can be reduced.
 We will encourage the use of volunteer days to support sustainability initiatives.
-[D, Iv] - 21.
+[D, Iv] - 20.
 We will review our equality statement and how we ensure that the 'general duty' under the Equality Act 2010 is given 'due regard' in all our work.
-[D, Iv, P, If]
+[D, Iv, P, If] - 21.
+We will initiate discussions with Scottish Government on the arrangements for a public appointments process to replace members demitting office in March 2026.
+[D]